engineerturph/hyperdoro-v1/README.md

 i want to be able to login website(use lots of login api) and use my early data

-i want to start pomodoro as i want
+i want to start pomodoro as i want ✔️

-i want to able to add and remove minutes from my pomodoro with one click
+i want to able to add ✔️ and remove minutes from my pomodoro with one click

-i want to be able to skip or delete pomodoro
+i want to be able to skip ✔️(buggy)or delete pomodoro

 i want to be able to see my statistics